Florida Child Custody Enforcement Attorney serving West Palm Beach Area

 Although every child custody case has its own set of agreements, there are common situations that could lead to a family court having to step in to issue a custody enforcement order, including:

-- One Parent Won’t Allow Visitation – parent who has physical custody of the child refuses to comply with the other parent’s time-sharing/visitation rights.
+- One Parent Won’t Allow Visitation.
+A parent who has physical custody of the child refuses to comply with the other parent’s time-sharing/visitation rights.

-- One Parent Won’t Stick To Visitation Schedule – in some instances, one parent may allow the other parent to visit, but only when it is convenient, which is often a violation of the time-sharing/visitation agreement.
+- One Parent Won’t Stick To Visitation Schedule.
+In some instances, one parent may allow the other parent to visit, but only when it is convenient.
+This is often a violation of the time-sharing/visitation agreement.

-- One Parent Doesn’t Return Child Per Visitation Schedule – A parent with visitation rights fails to comply with the agreement, and does not return the child to the other parent as scheduled.
+- One Parent Doesn’t Return Child Per Visitation Schedule.
+A parent with visitation rights fails to comply with the agreement.
+This may include not returning the child to the other parent as scheduled.

-- One Parent Takes Child Out of State – the parent with time-sharing takes a child out of state for a vacation or some type of event without consulting the other parent.
-This is different from a permanent out of state move, which would be covered by the state’s child relocation laws.
+- One Parent Takes Child Out of State.
+The parent with time-sharing takes a child out of state for a vacation or some type of event without consulting the other parent.
+This is different from a permanent out of state move, which the state’s child relocation laws cover.

-- One Parent Takes Child Out of State – in most instances, when a parent takes a child out of state, without notifying the other parent or without court approval, it is for the purposes of violating the custody agreement.
-When this occurs, each state is bound under the Uniform Custody Jurisdiction and Enforcement Act (UCCJEA), which gives courts the authority to issue an emergency order demanding the child’s immediate return.
+- One Parent Takes Child Out of State.
+In most instances, when a parent takes a child out of state, without notifying the other parent or without court approval, it is for the purposes of violating the custody agreement.
+When this occurs, each state is bound under the Uniform Custody Jurisdiction and Enforcement Act (UCCJEA).
+This gives courts the authority to issue an emergency order demanding the child’s immediate return.

 Steps to File A Motion For Custody Enforcement